Who’s an Ambassador? What are Their Roles? How are They Trained?

 “Disruptions can Lead to Homelessness”

-Ambassador Volunteers connect people to resources.
-They help people and families get into a better place – all without any judgment – just simple human kindness.
+The Upland Community Resource Center connects people to resources.
+They help people and families “Get To o a Better Place” – all without any judgment – just simple human kindness.

 Loss of Employment